International Youth Nuclear Congress: History

 In the mid-1990s, the popularity of nuclear science and technology had been on a twenty-year decline.
 This fall in popularity resulted in a similar fall in new specialists entering the nuclear field.
 In comparison, most predictions of future energy requirements in a carbon-constrained world, clearly pointed that all available options should be pursued including nuclear energy.

 This latter fact was recognized by a group of young nuclear professionals who initiated the idea of holding an International Youth Nuclear Congress (IYNC) in 1997.
 This idea was grounded in their belief that the efforts the young generation organizations were making in promoting the nuclear industry in individual countries would be more efficient and have more impact if integrated globally.
 Such global integration required the gathering together of people interested in collaborating within the nuclear field.

 At the International Forum "Youth and the Plutonium Challenge" held in Obninsk, Russia in the summer of 1998, the participants confirmed once again their interest in holding the Congress and the first meeting to organize the event took place during the European Nuclear Congress in Nice, France in autumn of the same year.
 It was at this meeting the youth from Russia, France, the United States and Slovakia prepared and stated the mission of the IYNC.

 The city of Bratislava, Slovakia was chosen as the location for the first congress.
 The Congress was supported by the representative organizations of the nuclear industry from around the world.
 This support gave the Congress the impetus to attract sponsorship from international organizations which in turn allowed it to bring together many international experts and young professionals from around the globe.
-The event required significant preparation and an executive committee was set up and held several preparatory meetings in Boston, USA; Obninsk, Russia; and Bratislava, Slovakia.
+The event required significant preparation and an executive committee was set up and held several preparatory meetings in Boston, US; Obninsk, Russia; and Bratislava, Slovakia.

-The Executive Committee included representatives from different countries and different organizations who worked intensively over a period of two years.
+The executive committee included representatives from different countries and different organizations who worked intensively over a period of two years.
 They invited young nuclear professionals from throughout the world to provide their opinions on the future of the nuclear industry and their ideas to stimulate both its growth and awakening interest in it.
 Many organizations responded and sent their young specialists to the Congress all of which enabled the committee to convert the dream of the congress into a reality.

 At the first congress in Bratislava, a tradition was established for selecting the next congress location at international IYNC board meeting held at the conclusion of the current congress based on the prepared bids and presented by the interested potential host countries.

 Since Bratislava, IYNC was held in the following locations: